open-competency-library/software-development/tools/postman1.md

 title: Postman Power User 1
 parent: Tools
 nav_order: 3
+description: A user of Postman who is able to use its features to access API's using HTTP requests.
 ---
-# Postman Power User 1

-A user of Postman who is able to use its features to access API's using HTTP requests.

 ## Master the following skills:

 * Understand what Postman is used for